mmtretiak/streamerEventViewer/Readme.md

 8. View count should be cached, since we update it in cron job
 9. Error codes should be improved
 10. Error messages should be improved
+11. Token refreshing both for Twitch API and our JWT token

 # Architecture
 ![Architecture](Architecture.png)